maniospas/Blombly/docs/basics/iterables.md

 The blombly compiler preloads a couple of common [macros](../advanced/preprocessor.md) in `libs/,bb`.
 The important part for iterables is that an `in` operator is provided.
-This preconstructs an iterator from any given data type and runns `as next` on it.
+This preconstructs an iterator from any given data type and runs `as next` on it.
 Here is an example.

 ```java
 A = 1,2,3;